ADA502-FireGuard/dynamic-frcm/README.md

 > **Tip:** Windows comes with two terminals pre-installed, `Command Prompt` and `PowerShell`.
 You can access either from the Windows search bar.

+Note that FireGuard encrypts traffic with `Secure Sockets Layer`.
+For purposes of testing and demoing, we provide keys with the project.
+As they are publicly available, they should not be trusted in production settings.
+Generate your own `SSL` keys and add them before deploying.

 ### Running locally with Python and Poetry

 To run the project locally, you will need to have [Git](https://gitforwindows.org/), [Python 3.11](https://www.python.org/downloads/) and [Poetry](https://python-poetry.org/docs/#installation) installed on your machine for this.